Your Privacy Rights as a COX Customer and Related Information

 Telephone customers must provide a government-issued photo ID or other appropriate identification before we can discuss your information.
 If you, or anyone authorized by you, make certain changes to your telephone account, Cox will send you notice to confirm that you made these changes.
 If you suspect that someone may have made unauthorized changes to your account, contact Customer Care at the telephone number on your bill.
 If we discover any unauthorized access to your telephone account, we will send you notice, in keeping with applicable law.

 Our Subscription Services are intended for use by a general audience and account holders must be of the age of majority or emancipated minors.
-We do not intend to or knowingly collect personal information (as the term is defined by the Children’s Online Privacy Protection Act ("COPPA")) from children under the age of 13.
-If you believe your child may have provided us with their personal information, you can contact Cox at privacy@cox.com and we will delete their personal information to the extent required by COPPA.
-We treat information in connection with Subscription Services provided for family use as that of the account holder.
-You can find more information about protecting children's privacy by clicking on "Take Charge" on cox.com or visiting https://www.ftc.gov.
+We do not intend to or knowingly collect personal information (as the term is defined by the Children’s Online Privacy Protection Act) from children under the age of 13.
+If you believe your child may have provided us with their personal information, you can contact Cox at privacy@cox.com and we will delete their personal information to the extent required by applicable law.
+We treat information concerning Subscription Services provided for family use as that of the account holder.
+You can find more information about protecting children’s privacy by visiting https://www.ftc.gov.

 California Customers' Policy